Hardwick, Vermont: Personal income

 The median income for a household in the town was $33,636, and the median income for a family was $39,278.
 Males had a median income of $27,188 versus $21,732 for females.
 The per capita income for the town was $14,813.
 About 10.5% of families and 14.0% of the population were below the poverty line, including 16.3% of those under age 18 and 14.2% of those age 65 or over.

 Agriculture

 Several agribusinesses active in and around Hardwick, employing techniques of sustainable agriculture, have added an estimated 75-100 jobs to the area (through 2008).
 They operate the Vermont Food Venture Center, a "shared-use kitchen incubator for value-added and specialty food producers."
 The facility should generate the equivalent of 16 full-time jobs when fully operational.

-Tourism

-A gathering of the Society for Creative Anachronism has been an annual event.

-On the last weekend in May, there is a Memorial Day parade, craft fair, and running race.

 Historic places

 The town contains five places on the National Register of Historic Places: